freeradical13/freeradical13.github.io/index.md

 [Exocytosis][] occurs when a vesicle merges with the membrane (e.g. with a [porosome][]) and then the material is pushed into the extracellular space.

-A cell in a hypertonic solution will lose water which may lead to the membrane breaking down in a process called [plasmolysis][].
+A cell in a hypertonic solution will lose water which leads to contraction of the cell called [crenation][] and may lead to the membrane breaking down in a process called [plasmolysis][].

 #### Flagella